 > The counselor is ordered by a court (including subpoenas) to disclose information.

-> The counselor is otherwise required by law to disclose information.
+> The counselor is otherwise required by law and HIPAA Privacy Act to disclose information.

 11. Do you ever speak to groups on mental health issues?